anton-rudeshko/anton-rudeshko.github.io/wishlist/index.md

 * Space Gray/Silver MacBook Air 2018 (Core i7, 16GB).
 * Monitor headphones.
 Eg [Sennheiser HD 518][hd-518].
 * Amazon Kindle with screen light.
   * I'm not very good with those.
 Feel free to choose what you think is good.
+It is important to be able to read PDF's.
 * [JBL Charge 3][jbl] or newer.
 Color doesn't matter.
 * [Native Instruments Traktor Kontrol F1][ni-kontrol-f1]
 * [Native Instruments Traktor Kontrol S5][ni-kontrol-s5]